QuantInf/NumericalShadow.jl/README.md

-# Library calculating numerical shadow in Julia language
+# Library for calculating numerical shadow in Julia language

 See [Numerical shadow](http://numericalshadow.org).